California church defies public health orders, holds indoor services for thousands with no social distancing - KTVZ

 To hear Pastor John MacArthur tell it, all Grace Community Church did was open its doors and the people came, like the animals to Noah’s Ark.

-The megachurch in suburban Los Angeles had reluctantly closed its doors in late May after an unsuccessful legal battle related to the coronavirus pandemic.
-Two months later, it reopened.
+The megachurch in suburban Los Angeles had closed its doors in mid-March because of the coronavirus pandemic.
+It announced plans to re-open in May, but a federal court upheld the state’s ban on indoor services.
+The church reopened in late July.

 “People started slowly coming back,” MacArthur told CNN on Tuesday, “and they just kept coming until there were six or seven thousand.”

-Note: Correction: An earlier version of this article misstated when Grace Community Church closed.
-It did not take legal action last spring to try to remain open.